Groupie Doll: 2012: four-year-old season

 After a four-month break, during which her training was disrupted by a hock injury, the filly returned in September and won the Grade II Presque Isle Downs Masters Stakes over six and a half furlongs on Tapeta.
-On October 6 at Keeneland she started 2/5 favorite for the Grade II Thoroughbred Club of America Stakes over six furlongs and won easily by six and a half lengths from Strike The Moon.
+On October 6 at Keeneland, she started 2/5 favorite for the Grade II Thoroughbred Club of America Stakes over six furlongs and won by six and a half lengths from Strike The Moon.
 On November 3, Groupie Doll started the 4/6 favourite for the Breeders' Cup Filly and Mare Sprint over six furlongs on dirt at Santa Anita Park.
-Her opponents were headed by Dust and Diamonds, the winner of the Gallant Bloom Handicap at Belmont Park, and also included Strike The Moon, Great Hot and Musical Romance.
+Her opponents were headed by Dust and Diamonds, the winner of the Gallant Bloom Handicap at Belmont Park, and also included Strike The Moon, Great Hot, and Musical Romance.
 Drawn ninth of the ten runners, Groupie Doll raced on the wide outside in the first quarter mile.
-She moved forward on the final turn, took the lead in mid-stretch and pulled away to win by four and a half lengths from Dust and Diamonds.
+She moved forward on the final turn, took the lead in mid-stretch, and pulled away to win by four and a half lengths from Dust and Diamonds.
 After the race, Buff Bradley said, "We started with her from before she was born.
 My dad has worked a long time for this and we worked a lot of hours on the farm, and we've seen a lot of them not make it to the races.
-When you get here you know how special it is, and to be able to have one and keep this one healthy all through the campaign is exceptional".
+When you get here you know how special it is, and to be able to have one and keep this one healthy all through the campaign is exceptional.”
 Three weeks after her Breeders' Cup win, Groupie Doll was matched against colts in the Cigar Mile Handicap at Aqueduct Racetrack.
-Starting the 21/20 she took the lead in the straight but was caught on the wire and beaten a nose by Stay Thirsty.
+Starting the 21/20 favorite, she took the lead in the straight but was caught on the wire and beaten a nose by Stay Thirsty.